-The Individual Consultants shall not either during the term or after termination of the assignment, disclose any proprietary or confidential information related to the consultancy service without prior written consent.
-Proprietary interests on all materials and documents prepared by the consultants under the assignment shall become and remain properties of the ETO and UNDP.
+The Consultants tasked with carrying out the Evaluation shall not either during the term or after termination of the assignment, disclose any proprietary or confidential information related to the consultancy service without prior written consent.
+Proprietary interests on all materials and documents prepared by the consultants under the assignment shall become and remain properties of UN Women.

-1The term "All inclusive" implies that all costs (professional fees, international travel costs, living allowances, communications, consumables, etc.) that could possibly be incurred by the Contractor are already factored into the final amounts submitted in the proposal
+&lt;sup>2 The term "All inclusive" implies that all costs (professional fees, travel costs, living allowances, communications, consummables, etc.) that could possibly be incurred by the Contractor are already factored into the final amounts submitted in the proposal